Proof-of-Learning with Incentive Security: Theoretical Incentive Security Analysis

-On the other hand, we show the verifier incentive-security property of our mechanism, which, combined with the basic incentive-security properties of our mechanism, guarantees a Nash equilibrium that both parties behave honestly: \begin{theorem} Our full mechanism defined as Algorithms~\ref{alg:p2}-\ref{alg:v2} is VIS if
+On the other hand, we show the verifier incentive-security property of our mechanism, which, combined with the basic incentive-security properties of our mechanism, guarantees a Nash equilibrium in which both parties behave honestly.
+As the verifier's rewards are given stage-wise, in this part, we only consider one stage in the discussion of verifiers' incentives.